 Most of the trails are on property owned by the CHOA, but some are on property owned by others and we have only a narrow easement for trail.
 Please be respectful of others’ property, especially residential property, and stay on the trails.
 All of the trails in the Preserve (southwest of the Recreation Area and towards Crystal Lake) and a few of the easternmost trails (those closer to White Birch Trail) are on easements.
 The current maps show (in thatched green) the property the CHOA owns.

-Even though hunting is not allowed on association property, neighboring property is actively used for hunting.
-Some of our trails are quite close to property lines, so it’s not unusual to see hunters or their deer blinds from our trails.
-During deer season, be aware that the trail from the frog pond to the cul-de- sac at the end of Deer Ridge Trail, and some of the ‘back’ trails north of Highland Drive, especially the new trail out to Cooper Road, border on property that is actively hunted.
-There are deer blinds only a short distance from the trail.
-Wear hunter orange or just avoid that area during firearm deer season (Nov.
+Even though hunting is not allowed on association property, neighboring property (now part of the Embayment Lakes Preserve) does allow public hunting.
+Some of our trails are quite close to property lines, so it would be possible to see hunters from our trails.
+During deer season, be aware that the trail from the frog pond to the cul-de- sac at the end of Deer Ridge Trail, and some of the ‘back’ trails north of Highland Drive, especially the new trail out to Cooper Road, border on property that is open for public hunting.
+WEAR HUNTER ORANGE or just avoid that area during firearm deer season (Nov.
 15-30).

 Direct any questions, maintenance concerns, or suggestions for improvement to the Chair of the Trail Committee or to the CHOA president.
 (For contact information, look under “contacts” in the “member area” of this website.)